samanemami/C_GB-EX/Regression_examples/README.md

 Moreover, to have a clear idea about the relationship between the predicted and real values of each method and target, the hexbin plot within scatter plot has included.

-## KDE

-As an extra experiment, the related codes to reproduce the density analysis are included in the [kde](kde.py).
-The estimation of the probability density function (pdf) with the kernel function for the predicted and real values are included.
-This file produces the report of the relationship between two pair random variables, which could be the predicted values of each target or the real values.
-Due to the decision, you could select different variables for the method.

 # Examples